Panel User Guide

 The Service Provider has agreed to meet the reporting requirements as set out in Schedule 8 of the Head Agreement.

-Responsibilities of the Agency
+Responsibilities of the entity

 • engage with and ensure their own understanding of the Head Agreement